-Autopress: This horizontal pressure filter is tubular in construction and operates as a contained filter press.
+Autopress: This horizontal pressure filter operates as a contained filter press.
 Circular plates with welded metal or synthetic media are contained in a pressurized housing.
-This allows for pressure filtration, cakes washing and vacuum or pressure drying.
-After the cycle is completed, the housing is moved and automatic cake discharge is via scraper knives that move between the plates
+This allows for pressure filtration, cake washing and vacuum or pressure drying.
+After the cycle is completed, the housing is moved and automatic cake discharge is done via scraper knives that move between the plates.

-Bag filters: A bag with a connection for a high pressure inlet held captive in a metal cage.
+Bag filters: A bag with a connection to a high pressure inlet held captive in a metal cage.
 Filtrate runs through the bag and the solids stay inside.